 Remember that nature can be a safe place to go.
 Social isolation is depressing and nature is uplifting.
 Make time to walk in the woods or sit by the river.
 It will always make you feel better.
 The Missouri River has been brightening people’s moods for thousands of years.

-Keep calm, wash your hands, stay home if you can or if you are sick, and we’ll see you on the river in a few months!
+We are proceeding with caution for our in-person cleanup programs, while our education programs remain virtual.
+You can visit our online calendar of events here for the latest.
+Keep calm, wash your hands, stay home if you you are sick, and we’ll see you on the river soon!